peterlacko/gooddata-ui/docs/table_component.md

 id: table_component
 ---

-The Table component shows data in columns and rows.
-Unlike charts, a table can display only attribute values without any measures.
+Table shows data in columns and rows.
+Unlike charts, tables can display only attribute values without any measures.
 Also, tables have higher limits for the number of datapoints to display.

 ![Table Component](assets/table.png "Table Component")